Pedro Pablo Treviño Villarreal

-Pedro Pablo Treviño Villarreal (born 13 June 1972 in Monterrey, Nuevo León) is a Mexican lawyer and politician who served as state secretary of Labor in Nuevo León from 2010 until 2012. federal deputy for the 2012–2015 period by Nuevo León's 12th Federal District and Chairman of the Committee on Budget and Public Accounts in the 62nd Legislature of the Mexican Congress.
-Managing Director of Lotería Nacional para la Asistencia Pública and Pronósticos para la Asistencia Pública until September, 2017.
-Currently, he is President of PRI's State Steering Committee in Nuevo León.
+Pedro Pablo Treviño Villarreal (born 13 June 1972 in Monterrey, Nuevo León) is a Mexican lawyer and politician.

+He served as state secretary of Labor in Nuevo León from 2010 until 2012, federal deputy for the Nuevo León's 12th Federal District from 2012 until 2015, chairman of the committee on budget and public accounts in the 62nd Legislature of the Mexican Congress, managing director of Lotería Nacional para la Asistencia Pública, Pronósticos para la Asistencia Pública until September 2017, and President of PRI's State Steering Committee in Nuevo León until June 2020.

 Education and personal life

-Has a law and social sciences degree by Autonomous University of Nuevo León.
-In 2001, he got his master's degree in public administration by the University of Colorado and in 2002 got his master's in international law at the University of Denver.
+Treviño Villarreal has a law and social sciences degree from the Autonomous University of Nuevo León.
+In 2001, he obtained his master's degree in public administration from the University of Colorado, and in 2002 he obtained his master's in international law at the University of Denver.
 He also has several diplomas in public administration management function by the Mexico Autonomous Institute of Technology in Mexico City; and business management by the Rice University in Houston, Texas.

 In 2005, he was granted a scholarship by the United States Embassy in Mexico for the North American Competitiveness and Asian Challenge Diploma at the Institute of the Americas in California; that same year he attended "The Challenges of the future of Mexico: Leadership and Performance Strategies" Diploma at Harvard University's John F. Kennedy School of Government in Massachusetts.

 Partisan activity

 In 1990, he joined the Institutional Revolutionary Party, where he served as leader, coordinator and political training secretary in municipal committees of the Popular Revolutionary Youth, the youth organization of the National Confederation of Popular Organizations (CNOP in Spanish).

-He has twice been nominated by the Institutional Revolutionary Party for public election, first in 2006 when he sought to be federal deputy by Nuevo León's 6th Federal District, and the second in the 2012's federal elections when he ran for federal deputy nominated by the "Compromiso por Mexico" coalition, made up of the Institutional Revolutionary Party and the Ecologist Green Party, by Nuevo León's 12th Federal District.
+He has twice been nominated by the Institutional Revolutionary Party for public election, first in 2006 when he sought to be federal deputy for Nuevo León's 6th Federal District, and the second in the 2012 federal elections when he ran for federal deputy nominated by the "Compromiso por Mexico" coalition, made up of the Institutional Revolutionary Party and the Ecologist Green Party, for Nuevo León's 12th Federal District.

 In 2003, he served as technical secretary of the Social Development Council of then candidate and future governor José Natividad González Parás’ campaign.
 Also, in 2009 he was institutional relations coordinator of candidate and ex-state governor, Rodrigo Medina de la Cruz.

 Professional career

 Private sector

-In the private sector he has developed as Legal Adviser in Quintero & Quintero Attorneys, Assistant Financial Vice-president at Bancomer Transfer Services, Transactions Lawyer in Mexico and Latinamerica in Holland & Hart and International Lawyer of Vitro Corporation.
+In the private sector, he has developed as Legal Adviser in Quintero & Quintero Attorneys, Assistant Financial Vice-president at Bancomer Transfer Services, Transactions Lawyer in Mexico and Latin America in Holland & Hart and International Lawyer of Vitro Corporation.